 Instructions

-- Grease a Pyrex dish or ceramic baking tray with a touch of olive oil (see recipe notes for further details).
+- Grease a Pyrex dish or ceramic baking tray with a touch of olive oil.

 - Transfer the beef mixture into your prepared dish, pressing it down to create a compact layer.